The Choirboys (novel): 7-A-33: Spencer Van Moot and Willie Wright

 At 40, Spencer Van Moot is the second-oldest of the Choirboys and their "great provider", taking the fullest advantage of free meals, cigarettes, and other gratuities offered to uniformed officers by businesses within the division's jurisdiction.
 He is also a connoisseur of food and fashion and spends much of the time at choir practices complaining about his failing third marriage.

 "Father" Willie Wright is a short, chubby 24-year-old officer.
-A converted and thoroughly devout Jehovah's Witness, Father Willie is, like his partner, in an unhappy marriage, but in his case, his unhappiness is due primary to an obsessively religious wife who would rather distribute Watchtower magazines door-to-door on his days off than have sex with him.
+A converted and thoroughly devout Jehovah's Witness, Father Willie is, like his partner, in an unhappy marriage, but in his case, his unhappiness is due primarily to an obsessively religious wife who would rather distribute Watchtower magazines door-to-door on his days off than have sex with him.
 Wright joined the Choirboys out of loneliness and frustration.
 His guilt-driven, drunken sermons over the evils of drink and marital infidelity, despite the fact that he frequently engaged in both, earned him the moniker "Father" Willie Wright.